adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 Important: In order to prevent the submission of manipulated data, operators must always also submit the data available for the hash tendered.
 These data cannot be falsified by an operator without knowledge of the key $K _ B$, GÄ can thus exclude manipulated or incorrect data.
 An operator may still return irrelevant data, but such behaviour can be traced back to the operator in a number of ways and penalised accordingly.
+An operator always returns complete group data, which contains visit data encrypted with a private group key.
+The private key in turn was encrypted with the public keys of the visit data of all group members.

 <div>
     {% include "common/protocols/_contact_tracing_2.html" %}